 MASPAZ travels internationally spreading his message of peace to countries including Argentina, Australia, Bolivia, Brazil, Colombia, Jamaica, Mexico, Peru, and Puerto Rico.
 He has exhibited in numerous galleries and shows in New York City and Washington, D.C., including the New Museum and the Smithsonian.

-Along with artist CHELOVE, MASPAZ has created the art for the On the Move gateways, “box truck,” and banners, and will engage with the public in live discussions, demonstrations, and art-making activities from June 29 to July 4.
+Along with artist CHELOVE, MASPAZ has created the art for the On the Move gateways, “box truck,” and banners, and engaged with the public in live discussions, demonstrations, and art-making activities.